Fractured Magic: Chapter Twenty-Seven

 “Then no. I don’t know what sort of company Ms. Fairfax is keeping, but if you or she have any problems with our rules—”

 “Wait,” the woman said when Leandros turned to leave.
-She’d stood up straighter during his introduction, nervously smoothing her skirt and tucking her hair behind her pointed ears, and now she glanced at the rain out the window.
-“While the rules are quite firm, they only apply to the main house.
-It’s not our standard practice, but we have a parlor here on the first floor I can show you to while I give Ms. Fairfax a call.”
+She’d straightened up during his introduction, nervously smoothing her skirt and tucking her hair behind her pointed ears.
+She glanced at the rain out the window and pursed her lips.
+“While the rules are quite firm, they only apply to the main house and not the front parlor.
+It’s not our standard practice, but you can wait there while I give Ms. Fairfax a call.”

 “That would be wonderful, thank you,” Leandros said.
 When the woman smiled, he didn’t bother smiling back.
 He’d learned that outside Alfheimr, people’s expectations of him varied drastically before and after finding out who he was.
 Before, they expected assimilation.
 They expected him to behave like them.
 After, they wanted the perfect picture of an Alfheimr alfar: the more aloof and unreadable, the better.

-Parlor was understating the room she led them to; it was a wide, comfortable room large enough to sit upwards of a dozen.
-Four women played cards at a table by the window and another sat on a sofa and read, but the place was otherwise empty.
-Roman and Leandros were led to a private table toward the back, and then the woman to excused herself to call Ms. Fairfax.
+The parlor was a wide, comfortable room large enough to seat upwards of a dozen.
+Today, though, four women played cards and another sat on a sofa and read, but the place was otherwise empty.
+They had their pick of seating, and Roman chose a private table at the back, away from the women who were now whispering and casting curious glances their way.

-“Clever,” Roman said, once they’d settled at the table.
+“That was clever,” Roman said, once they’d settled.
 “Using your name to get her to help, I mean.”

 Leandros shrugged.
 Maybe it was clever, but it felt like cheating.

-They sat in uncomfortable silence until the woman returned, giving them—Leandros—a nervous curtsy.
+They sat in uncomfortable silence until the alfar woman arrived, giving them—Leandros—a nervous curtsy.
 “Ms. Fairfax is on her way down.
 I’m very sorry for my cold reception earlier, Your Highness.
-I’ve had some issues recently with the ladies attempting to sneak guests in, and I had no idea Ms. Fairfax had such important friends.
+I’ve had some issues recently with the ladies sneaking guests in, and I had no idea Ms. Fairfax had such important friends.”

-The word important made Leandros’ expression darken, and Roman quickly jumped in.
+The word important made Leandros’ mood darken, and Roman quickly jumped in.
 “This is a lovely room, Ms…?”

 “Taylor,” the woman supplied.